top of page

 Students incorporate and express their ideas in Art using a basic “language” known as the Art Elements.
 These Elements include Space, Shape, Texture, Line, Form, Value, and Color.

 Description of enrichment or homework activities: No written homework will be assigned.
 Most work will be done during class time.
 There may be occasions where students are asked to focus on an area of expertise to be ready for the next class.
-Mrs. Helvey will also encourage students to participate in local competitions/art shows if the opportunities arise.
+Students will be encouraged to participate in local competitions/art shows if the opportunities arise.
 Students will create and choose at least one piece of their artwork to display at the end of the year, Awards Ceremony.

 Textbook/workbook information: Projects are taken from various textbooks, art websites, DVD art lesson tutorials.